PrabhaBharadwaj/DS_Project/README.md

 You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values - python request.py

+# Deployed in Heroku

+Here we used Flask web application Framework and deployed in Heroku  (Platfoem As A service-IAAS)

+# Deployed in aws ec2

+Here we used Flask web application Framework and deployed in Amazon (AWS) EC2 platform (Infrastructure As A service-IAAS)